-In previous years all students have been interviewed for their first and second choice projects while some were also interviewed for third and fourth choice projects due to the clustering of preferences around popular projects.
+All students will be interviewed for their first and second choice projects while some will also be interviewed for third and fourth choice projects where there is clustering of preferences around popular projects.

-The Lead Supervisor is provided with the students' CVs and asked to submit a report form as soon as possible after the interviews and not later than the date specified.
+The Lead Supervisor is provided with the students' CVs and asked to submit a report form as soon as possible after the interviews, and not later than the date specified.
 The Lead Supervisor is responsible for chairing the interviews and ensuring that they are conducted fairly.